Learning English Made Easy with Word Endings

 How do you prefer to learn a language?See results without voting

 Over 9000 words may be the same in your own language.
-Considering that the average native English speaking adult uses a vocabulary of around 20,000 words, you are almost halfway there without even realizing it.
-Of course it takes more than just vocabulary to learn a language, but now that you know about the suffixes and cognates that English has in common with all latin based languages, there is surely a lot less to memorize than you expected.
+Considering that the average native English speaking adult uses a vocabulary of around 20,000 words, you are almost halfway there without even realising it.
+Of course it takes more than just vocabulary to learn a language, but now that you know about the suffixes and cognates that English has in common with all Latin based languages, there is surely a lot less to memorise than you expected.

 More by this Author